e-Learning Blog

 5. Summary

-Moodle Implementation Support and Operation
+> Moodle Implementation Support & Operation

-e-Learning Material Production
+> e-Learning Content Production

-e-Learning Material Translation (Multilingual Support, Localization)
+> e-Learning Content Translation (Multilingual Support, Localization)